Infineon/anycloud-ota/README.md

   "Port":"1883"
 }
 ```

-Example job document for an OTA Image that is available on an HTTP Server:
+The following is an example Job document for an OTA update image that is available on an HTTP server:

 ```
 {